 Chris Eldridge-Marcus Mumford-Chris Thale-Justin Timberlake-Gabe Witcher [in film Inside Llewyn Davis]

 Inspired by the music hall tune Never Let Your Braces Dangle.
 Some even recognize a vague echo in Dylan's Mr. Tambourine Man.
-After all, Dylan covered The Auld Triangle as The Banks Of The Royal Canal with The Band during sessions for the Basement Tapes (bootleg).
+After all, Dylan covered The Auld Triangle with The Band during sessions for the Basement Tapes (Bootleg Series Vol 11).